-Lately parabens have been singled out for research due to growing concerns that in particular in deodorants are connected with breast cancer.
+Lately, parabens have been singled out for research due to growing concerns that particular deodorants are connected with breast cancer.
 In a British study published in January 2012, parabens were found in 99% of breast tissue taken from 40 breast cancer patients.
-Although a high number of the women had tumors in the outer and upper area of the breast – in other words close to the underarm where deodorant is applied – the author of the report, Dr Philippa Darbre, cautions against jumping too rapidly conclusions.
+Although a high number of the women had tumors in the outer and upper area of the breast—in other words, close to the underarm where deodorant is applied—the author of the report, Dr Philippa Darbre, cautions against jumping too rapidly conclusions.
 Her view is that parabens are probably only one part of the picture, a view supported by other scientists.

 Common parabens used in cosmetics are:

-However sometimes parabens go by different names.
-See the blue box to the right for a link to a full list of the different names used for parabens.
+However, sometimes parabens go by different names.
+See this article on Chemicalland21 for a full list of the different names used for parabens.

 A quicker way to assess ingredients

-Ester sound like a nice girl’s name, and indeed some esters are perfectly benign.
+Ester sounds like a nice girl’s name, and indeed some esters are perfectly benign.
 They are naturally present in fats and oils such as butter or sunflower oil.
 Very simply an ester is formed by an acid and alcohol bonding.
 (In fats fatty acids bond with alcohol glycerol.)
-For this reason don’t assume that all esters in cosmetics are parabens.
+For this reason, don’t assume that all esters in cosmetics are parabens.

 But once the ingredient is made up of ester along with other parts of either alkyl esters of p-hyroxybenzoic acid, or of the first part of any parabens from the list above, there is a good chance it is a paraben.
 For example benzylparaben is also known as: